thingsboard/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="states-1" %}

 Since you haven't created any states yet, you have only your "Root state", namely your Dashboard.
 Root state defines the main state of your hierarchy.
-After creating additional states.
-You easily can change a root state by clicking the "Pencil" icon (Edit dashboard state) and ticking the "Root state" checkbox.
+After creating additional states, you easily can change a root state by clicking the "Pencil" icon (Edit dashboard state) and ticking the "Root state" checkbox.

+{% include images-gallery.html imageCollection="states-root" %}

-To add a new state, you need to click the "+" button in the right upper of the window, it will open a small window for a creating of a new state.
+To add a new state, you need to click on the "+" icon in the right upper of the window, it will open a small window for a creating of a new state.
 Give it a name, a State ID will form automatically according to the name, but you can change it.
 Click "Add" and then save all changes.

 {% include images-gallery.html imageCollection="states-2" %}